hatchjaw/faust-ddsp/README.md

 where $y$ is your learnable parameter, while $\hat{y}$ is your truth parameter; a suggested $\delta$ is 1.0.

 ###### Linear frequency-domain
 NB.
 This loss function converges to the global minimum for the range $[140, 1350]$ Hz.
-This was tested with a square and oscillatory waveform.
+This was tested with `os.osc` and `os.square` waveform.
 A recurring issue one can notice is that the loss landscape is so varied that it fails to learn outside this range and gets stuck at local minima.
 A possible solution to this issue is to introduce a better optimizer (rather than SGD), or a learning rate scheduler to solve such an issue.
 We report that RMSProp seems to break out of the minimum at some threshold and it seems to train well until another minimum.
 As a result, we suspect that the loss landscape is a series of plateaus and hence, a suitable learning rate scheduler (such as, an oscillating learning rate) and a good optimizer is required to solve this problem.

 ```faust
 learnLinearFreq(windowSize, optimizer)